-The number of transistors within your iPhone's or iPad's processor is directly related to your device's processing speed, memory capacity, and sensors (accelerometer, gyroscope, compass) available in the device.
+The number of transistors on your iPhone's or iPad's processor is directly related to your device's processing speed, memory capacity, and sensors (accelerometer, gyroscope, compass) available in the device.
 The more transistors, the more powerful your device is.

-In 1965, Gordon E. Moore, a cofounder of Intel, described the trend of transistors in a processor.
+In 1965, the cofounder of Intel, Gordon E. Moore, described the trend of transistors in a processor.
 He observed that the number of transistors in a processor doubled every 18 months from 1958 to 1965 and would likely continue "for at least 18 months."
-The observation became famously known as Moore's Law and has proven accurate for more than 55 years.
+The observation became famously known as Moore's law and has proven accurate for more than 55 years.
 See Figure 3-2.

-Microprocessor Transistor Counts 1971-2011 and Moore's Law
+Microprocessor Transistor Counts 1971-2011 & Moore's Law

 Figure 3-2.
-Moore's Law (source: Wikipedia)
+Moore's law (source: Wikipedia)

-Note There is a downside to Moore's Law, and you have probably felt it in your pocketbook.
+Note There is a downside to Moore's law, and you have probably felt it in your pocketbook.
 The problem with rapidly increasing processing capability is that it renders technology obsolete quickly.
-So, when your iPhone's two-year cell phone contract is up, the new iPhones on the market will be twice as powerful as the iPhone you just paid for.
+So when your iPhone's two-year cell phone contract is up, the new iPhones on the market will be twice as powerful as the iPhone you had when you signed up.
 How convenient for everyone!